 The Old Town area has a concentration of preserved buildings, now converted into more than 200 locally owned shops and restaurants.
 Old Town Alexandria is focused around a mile-long stretch of King Street, with cobblestone streets and red-brick sidewalks.

-The Kimpton Lorien Hotel and Spa is a newer luxury boutique hotel right in Old Town on King Street.
+The Lorien Hotel & Spa is a luxury boutique hotel right in Old Town on King Street.
 The hip, stylish rooms are offered with warm, personal service and an effort to immerse guests in local culture.

 This city in West Virginia, about 90 minutes from Washington, is where the Potomac and Shenandoah Rivers come together.
 Famous for its role in Civil War history, the area is just as popular as a getaway destination for its scenic beauty and abundance of outdoor activities.

 The Harpers Ferry National Historical Park offers both history and miles of hiking and exploring.
 There are numerous historic sites and exhibitions to learn about the area and its history, along with miles of hiking trails and beautiful scenery to explore.
 The Harpers Ferry Historic District has a lot of original homes and the historic downtown area.

 For overnight stays in Harpers Ferry, there are plenty of camping areas, or The Ledge House Bed and Breakfast is a popular option.
 This boutique property has a scenic hillside location with sweeping views of the Potomac River from its large front porch.